Paisley Currah: Public policy and transgender rights advocacy

 As a founding board member of the Transgender Law and Policy Institute, Currah has advocated for transgender rights at all levels of government.
-He also served on the board of directors Global Action for Trans Equality (GATE) from 2011-2017.
+He also served on the board of directors Global Action for Trans Equality (GATE) from 2011 to 2017.
 He served on the advisory board of Human Rights Watch Lesbian, Gay, Bisexual, and Transgender Rights Program.
 From January 2005-December 2006, he sat on the External Advisory Committee to the New York City Department of Health and Mental Hygiene for the Amendment of Birth Certificates for Transgender Persons.
 From November 2004 to December 2005, he served on the Citizen's Advisory Committee Transgender Subcommittee, New York City Human Resources Administration and in that capacity was a co-author of "Recommended Best Practices for Working With and Serving Transgender and Gender Non-Conforming Employees and Clients."
 He was a co-founder of the New York Association for Gender Rights Advocacy, and helped draft the legislation to amend the New York City Human Rights Law to include discrimination based on gender identity and gender expression.

-Currah is often interviewed in the mainstream media, including a story on Elliot Page in Time Magazine in which he discussed "visibility gaps" faced by transmasculine people in the media, and on NPR's 1A after the Supreme Court's 2020 Bostock decision.
+Currah is often interviewed in the mainstream media, including a story on actor Elliot Page in Time magazine in which he discussed "visibility gaps" faced by transmasculine people in the media, and on NPR's 1A after the Supreme Court's 2020 Bostock decision.
 He also wrote about that decision for the Boston Review.
 In 2015, he talked to Time magazine about transgender naming practices and his decision to keep his birth-assigned first name, explaining that its rarity during his childhood rendered the name non-gender specific.